rogerz42892/ffmpeg-static/README.md

 Note: If the "build.sh" command fails, it is worth doing 'grep FAIL build.log'.
 That will start to point you in the right direction.

+Note: The regression library check is known to file on Mac OS X 10.9.X.

 FFmpeg static build (original instructions from STVS)
 ------------------------------------------------------